|Control various systems around Site-02

 SCP-079 can not use this ability to Blackout Surface Zone.
 Instead, SCP-079 must travel to Surface Zone and perform a normal Blackout if they wish to disable the lights there.

 At Tier 3, SCP-079 unlocks the Lockdown ability.
-The ability cost 100 AP and will lock all doors in a single room with a cooldown of ten seconds.
+The ability costs 100 AP and will lock all doors in a single room for 13 seconds.
+The ability has a cooldown of ten seconds.
 SCP-079 is unable to lockdown multiple rooms at once.
 SCP-079 can not regenerate any AP during a lockdown until they reach Tier 4.
-Though, the regeneration will be half.
+However, the regeneration will be half.
 By default, this ability is performed by hitting the G Key.

 SCP-2176 can be used to instantly end a Lockdown.

 At Tier 4, SCP-079 hijacks the Breach Scanner function built into the security cameras.
 Normally used to track breached SCPs, SCP-079 uses the function to perform a scan throughout the current zone to search for any surviving humans.
 When a human is located, a loud alarm will play in the corresponding room and SCP-079 will be given an indicator of the alarm going off.
-The time this will happen is around 8 to 35 seconds.
 The ability can be toggled on and off within SCP-079's map.
-AP regen rate is cut by a third while the ability is active.
+Each zone marked for a scan will cut AP regen rate by 1/2 while the ability is active.
+The scan will happen every 20 seconds, when this time is up, SCP-079 will be notified if the scanner detected a human or not.
+SCP-079 has the option to filter out certain human classes from the scan.

 Alpha Warhead Control